-There's no getting around it: a student online portfolio is a necessity if you want to work in a creative field like photography.
+There's no getting around it: a student online portfolio website is a necessity if you want to work in a creative field like photography.
 Whether you need to create a photography portfolio website in order to apply to an art university or college or you just want to document your progress in a photography course, we've got all of the tips you'll need for creating a high quality photography website.

 If you're new to photography and don't have a lot of experience (or photography work) under your belt, now is the time to focus your attention on practicing your skills and building up a repertoire of photos that show what you can do.
 Once you have a variety of images to choose from, it's time to curate it down to the very best photography work that you've done.